dmlc/xgboost/doc/jvm/xgboost4j_full_integration.md

       indexed, paramMap, numRound, nWorkers, useExternalMemory)
 ```

 The most charming benefit brought by the full integration of XGBoost and Spark DataFrame/Dataset might be the availability of pipeline and parameter tuning tool of Spark ML package to XGBoost users.
-The following example shows how to build such a pipeline and tune the hyperparameters.
+The following example shows how to build such a pipeline consisting of feature transformers and the XGBoost estimator with the default learning parameters.

 ```scala